heyharmon/undo-seo/implementation/Milestone-3-Topical-Map-Generation.md

 **Logic:**
 1. Verify user owns the project and cluster exists
-2. Call DataForSEO Keyword Suggestions endpoint with the cluster's parent keyword
+2. Call `DataForSeoService->getKeywordSuggestions()` with the cluster's parent keyword
 3. Deduplicate against existing children in this cluster
 4. Add new keywords as children of this cluster
 5. Return count of keywords added